CCninja86/DatamuseAndroid/README.md

 ### Option 2 (OOP + reuse same DatamuseAndroid object)

-Whenever you call .get(), the request is made and then the URL reset, allowing you to reuse the same DatamuseAndroid object for multiple queries.
+Whenever you call .get(), the request is made and then the URL is reset, allowing you to reuse the same DatamuseAndroid object for multiple queries.

 ```
 DatamuseAndroid datamuseAndroid = new DatamuseAndroid();